RadiantCheats/MenuManager/README.md

-# menu manager
+# MenuManager **(Unmaintained)**
- get newest version of menus in 1 app
+All menus in one place, for your leisure.
+Download, manage RC keys, and run menus all in one place.